stephenajulu/julzinsight.co/content/_index.md

 seo:
   title: Julz Insight | Impactful Infrastructure & Tech Solutions
   description: >-
-   Welcome to Julz Insight, where visionary tech meets modular infrastructure.
-Empowering founders to scale with clarity, speed, and zero friction.
+   Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves..
   extra:
     - name: 'og:type'
       value: website